Horbee/the-ai-chat/readme.md

 # Local development

+Required: you need to register a free account with DeepL and get an API key

-Execute in the root folder these commands in order:
+Then execute in the root folder these commands in order:

 ```shell
 // To start Postgres, pgadmin and Mailhog